Call for Application: Werdwet Research Fellowship 2022

-Werdwet Fellowship gives women and the youth an opportunity to pursue their passion in researching and promoting indigenous knowledge and means to fight inequality and the rights of minorities and vulnerable groups.
+Werdwet Fellowship gives women and the youth an opportunity to pursue their passion for researching and promoting indigenous knowledge and means to fight inequality and the rights of minorities and vulnerable groups.

 Werdewt Fellows 2022 can select a research topic from the following required thematic areas:

-- Equal rights, protection of vulnerable and/or marginalized groups such as women and girls, peoples with disabilities, minority groups in different localities, and etc.;
+- Equal rights, protection of vulnerable and/or marginalized groups such as women and girls, people with disabilities, minority groups in different localities, etc.;

-- Effects of violence against vulnerable and marginalized groups such as women and girls, peoples with disabilities, other minority groups in different localities, and etc.;
+- Effects of violence against vulnerable and marginalized groups such as women and girls, people with disabilities, other minority groups in different localities, etc.;

 - Traditional means of resistance to gender-based imbalance or other inequalities in a given community of Ethiopia;